 Third, it must be absolutely grounded in reality.
 By reality I mean that it must fit with everything we know in the world historically, philosophically, and scientifically.
 For too long, we have allowed there to be a battle between science and theology as though they were mutually exclusive.
 But a real theology and a real science works with both.
 If it is real, they will support each other – not contradict.
 Also, for too long we have allowed “blind faith” to get in the way of letting us see what is historically before us, often claiming, “If we just had more faith…”

 Does this mean that there are not miracles?
 Of course not.
 There will always be things we do not fully understand or can’t control, even in science.
 But we must acknowledge what we can and do know.
-The reverse is also true – there are sometimes atheists who fail to acknowledge the historical miracles that sometimes occur before them.
-While theists must be willing to admit the answers that science sometimes gives, atheists need to be willing to admit when science cannot it.
+The reverse is also true – atheists need to be willing to admit that there are some things science simply cannot explain.

 Hebrews 11:1 defines faith as “the assurance of things hoped for, the conviction of things not seen.”
 One of the definitions the Merriam-Webster Dictionary gives for faith is “firm belief in something for which there is no proof.”
 Faith is often seen as unlike science – it is something that you have belief in without the certainty of observable proof.
 It is for that reason my title stated, “Why I no longer have faith in God.”
 Because of the things I discovered, which I share in the book, I now have reached a place where I have 100% certainty that God exists.
 There is no doubt.

 This does not mean that I have 100% certainty on everything.
 It still takes faith to believe in what God’s character is like and to trust him in that.
 It still takes faith to believe that, besides creation, God revealed himself through a man named Jesus.
 But I no longer have any doubt (and, therefore, do not need faith in the unseen) that God exists.